ConorWilliams/libfork/docs/benchmarks/benchmarks/index.md

 Scheduling irregular workloads is substantially more difficult and often results in a higher scheduling overhead (e.g. for things like work stealing).
-Highly irregular workloads can also mandate a finer task granularity to achieve good load balancing which puts further demands on minimizing per-task scheduling overhead.
+Highly irregular workloads can also mandate a finer task granularity to achieve good load balancing, which puts further demands on minimizing per-task scheduling overhead.

 These benchmarks are prime examples of programs that are very hard to